Understanding Your Membership Rights in an LLC

 An LLC Member is a Fiduciary to His or Her Co-Members

 It is important that all members understand that the fiduciary duty of good faith and fair dealing requires honesty and transparency.
 Majority members must provide proper information regarding business decisions to all minority members.
 If they give false, misleading, or intentionally inaccurate information, they can be subjected to a claim of breach of their fiduciary duty.
-When a member brings a breach of fiduciary duty claim questioning a transaction and where most members gain a significant profit, the burden of proving that the transaction was fair and equitable for all members fall on the majority member.
+When a member brings a breach of fiduciary duty claim questioning a transaction and where most members gain a significant profit, the burden of proving that the transaction was fair and equitable for all members falls on the majority member(s).

 Legal Liability of an LLC and Its Member(s)

-An LLC can be legally liable for any tort, or wrongful act, of a member, within the ordinary course of business.
-The LLC can also be liable for any breach of trust by a member, in dealing with a third party, in receiving money or property, if it is within the scope of his or her (apparent) authority as a member.
+An LLC can be legally liable for any wrongful act, of its member(s), within the ordinary course of LLC business.
+The LLC can also be liable for any breach of trust by its member when dealing with a third party if it is within the scope of his or her (apparent) authority as a member.
 If there is any limitation or restriction on the right(s) of a member to represent the company, enough notice must be given to third parties dealing with him or her, if liability by the company is to be avoided.

 Resignation as an LLC Member

 New Jersey law allows a member to resign from an LLC if permitted in the operating agreement.
-Generally, a written operating agreement will discuss resignation and/or withdrawal by a member(s), but if the operating agreement is silent on this subject, a member may resign on at least six months prior notice to the LLC and to the other member(s) but keep in mind, if the operating prohibits the resignation of a member(s) prior to the dissolution date specified in the Certificate of Formation, a member can be “stuck” in the LLC until the date specified in the operating has come and gone, if the other members will not release him or her.
+Generally, a written operating agreement will discuss resignation and/or withdrawal by a member(s), but if the operating agreement is silent on this subject, a member may resign on at least six months prior notice to the LLC and to the other member(s) but keep in mind, if the operating agreement prohibits the resignation of a member(s) prior to the dissolution date specified in the Certificate of Formation, a member can be “stuck” in the LLC until the date specified in the operating has come and gone, if the other members will not release him or her.

 TESTIMONIAL